digbmc/reactor-jct/present-and-future.md

 Prokip, Andrian.
 “Anniversary of Chernobyl Finds European Nuclear Power at a Crossroad.”
 THE HISTORY OF CHERNOBYL: 35 YEARS LATER, 24 Apr.
 2020, https://www.wilsoncenter.org/blog-post/anniversary-chernobyl-finds-european-nuclear-power-crossroad.
 Accessed 7 July 2023;
 Thomas, S. D. The Realities of Nuclear Power: International Economic and Regulatory Experience.
 Cambridge University Press, 1988, https://tripod.brynmawr.edu/permalink/01TRI_INST/1ijd0uu/alma991003033149704921.
 Accessed 7 July 2023;
 and Росатом Госкорпорация «Росатом» ядерные технологии атомная энергетика АЭС ядерная медицина.
 14:37 2021, https://www.rosatom.ru/journalist/news/energoblok-1-belorusskoy-aes-prinyat-v-promyshlennuyu-ekspluatatsiyu/.
 Accessed 7 July 2023.

-### Germany
-All NPPs are shut down (most recently in April 2023).
-### Italy
-After 1986 rejected all plans.
-In 2007 considered a restoration attempt.
-In 2011 banned the use of nuclear power as the result of a referendum.
 ### Austria
 In 1978, held a referendum on building a NPP, the citizens voted against nuclear power, never operated.
 In the 1960s, three small nuclear reactors were built for scientific purposes, and only one of these plants is in operation.
-### Switzerland
-In 1990, a referendum was held, citizens supported a ten-year moratorium on building new NPPs, but the four existing plants continued in operation.
-In 2017, the Swiss government rejected the construction of new NPPs.
-### UK
+### Belarus
-Plans to close all NPPs by 2035.
+has recently started to use the NPPs.
+In 2021, the first Belarusian NPP operated.
+By 2023, another NPP will start operating.
 ### Belgium
 Plans to close most NPPs by 2025, others by 2035.
+### Czech Republic
+Has six reactors in operation and more in future.
 ### France
 68% of the country's annual electricity generation comes from NPPs.
+### Germany
+All NPPs are shut down (most recently in April 2023).
-### Netherlands
+### Italy
-One NPP reactor in operation, one NPP in safe enclosure, two research reactors, one enrichment plant
+After 1986 rejected all plans.
+In 2007 considered a restoration attempt.
+In 2011 banned the use of nuclear power as the result of a referendum.
 ### Ireland
 In 1999, electricity produced by nuclear fission was banned.
-### Russia
-In the twenty-first century, Russia resumed the use of nuclear energy.
-Rosatom corporation consists of 360 enterprises and is currently building NPPs in twelve countries.
-### Belarus
-has recently started to use the NPPs.
-In 2021, the first Belarusian NPP operated.
-By 2023, another NPP will start operating.
 ### Lithuania
 Closed its NPP (the sole source of 70 percent of its electricity).
+### Netherlands
+One NPP reactor in operation, one NPP in safe enclosure, two research reactors, one enrichment plant.
 ### Poland
 In the 1990 referendum, 86 percent of citizens voted against the use of nuclear power.
 Proposal of own NPP in operation by 2030.
-### Czech Republic
+### Russia
-Has six reactors in operation and more in future.
+In the twenty-first century, Russia resumed the use of nuclear energy.
+Rosatom corporation consists of 360 enterprises and is currently building NPPs in twelve countries.
 ### Slovakia
 Has active four nuclear reactors.
 In 2004, it had to close two reactors as a condition of joining the EU.
+### Switzerland
+In 1990, a referendum was held, citizens supported a ten-year moratorium on building new NPPs, but the four existing plants continued in operation.
+In 2017, the Swiss government rejected the construction of new NPPs.
+### UK
+Plans to close all NPPs by 2035.
 ### Ukraine
 More than half of the electricity produced from NPPs.